Aaron Heller

 Rich Stack

+Richard Stack has been in the fire service since 1997, 6 years with the Glen Ellyn Volunteer Fire Company and the last 17 with the Chicago Fire Department.
+As a member with the Chicago Fire Dept. Rich has been assigned to Engine72, Engine 63, and Squad 5.
+Rich was promoted to the rank of Lieutenant in December of 2015 and is currently a Deputy District Chief / Assistant Director of Training for the Chicago Fire Department.
 Rich has been an instructor at the Chicago Fire Academy, is an instructor for College of DuPage, and at the Illinois Fire Service Institute which is also the State Fire Academy.
-Rich Stack has been an employee of the Illinois Fire Service Institute since 2006 and teaches in various programs at IFSI.
+He has been an employee of the Illinois Fire Service Institute since 2006 and teaches in various programs at IFSI.
 He teaches Engine Ops, Truck Ops, Structural Collapse, RIT under Fire, F.A.S.T., Fire College, Smoke Divers, Fire Ground Officer School, Leadership and Decision Making, and in the Cornerstone Programs.
 Rich is the Cornerstone Representative for the North Central Region with the Illinois Fire Service Institute.
-Rich has a bachelor’s degree Program at Southern Illinois University in Fire Service Management.
+Rich has a bachelor’s degree from Southern Illinois University in Fire Service Management.

 Walter Lewis